 With the skills and knowledge you acquire from studying within our Department of Psychology, you will find yourself in demand from a wide range of employers.

-Recent graduates of MSc Psychology have found employment as a research assistant at the Anna Freud Centre, a clinical psychologist for the NHS, a child psychologist for Children First and a lecturer at the University of Surrey.
-Other graduates have been employed in clinical psychology, educational psychology, criminal and forensic psychology.
+After further study and training, recent graduates of MSc Psychology have found employment as a research assistant at the Anna Freud Centre, a clinical psychologist for the NHS, a child psychologist for Children First and a lecturer at the University of Surrey.
+Other graduates have trained as clinical psychologists, or work in educational psychology or criminal and forensic psychology.

-A high 2.2 degree, or equivalent in any subject.
+A 2:2 degree, or equivalent in any subject.